alok722/alok722/README.md

 - 🔥 I'm co-founder of open source initiate [open-devs](website)
 - 🌱 I’m a JavaScript enthusiast and currently all into ReactJS. 🧡
-- 💬 Talk to me about full stack Javascript. 🙌
+- 💬 Ask me about React, Vue.js, Angular, Node.js, JavaScript, TypeScript, devops, career or technology advice.. 🙌
 - 👯 I’m looking to collaborate with other open source contributor
 - ⚡ Fun fact: I think, I am in Love with Javascript.
 ## 📕 Latest Blog Posts